Base11Studios/base11site/_posts/2018-03-17-aws-introduction.md

 3. Pick the language of your choice.
 I prefer Python or JS.
 To me, Java feels a little heavy for a serverless app
 4. Name your project and choose your source control.
 I prefer GitHub, because it's GitHub
 5. You can set up a specific IDE, but it's not required.
 Since your code is in GitHub, you can just check it out and edit your code however you please
 6. The next screen you see will be your project home page.
 You'll see two modules. **Application endpoints** and **Continuous Deployment**.
-I'll go into more details about what these are later in the post.
-For now, wait until things stop spinning, then click the link in the Application endpoints module
+Wait until things stop spinning, then click the link in the Application endpoints module

 ## Did I just build a RESTful API in 6 steps?